katherinemillar02/effects-of-dietary-choice-on-lifespan-in-drosophila-melanogaster/README.md

 EggCountingE1.csv
 An excel document containing the egg counts for the 4 different protein:carbohydrate ratios taken from experiment 1.

+FemaleNotFeedingE1.csv
+An excel document containing the amount of female flies that weren't on any of the 4 different protein:carbohydrate ratios, and instead were around the plate, from experiment 1.

+MaleNotFeedingE1.csv
+An excel document containing the amount of male flies that weren't on any of the 4 different protein:carbohydrate ratios, and instead were around the plate, from experiment 1.

+MatedFemalesE1D1.xlsx
+An excel document containing the amount of female flies that were on any of the 4 different protein:carbohydrate ratios from day 1 observations from experiment 1.

+MatedFemalesE1D2.xlsx
+An excel document containing the amount of female flies that were on any of the 4 different protein:carbohydrate ratios from day 2 observations from experiment 1.

+MatedMalesE1D1.xlsx
+An excel document containing the amount of male flies that were on any of the 4 different protein:carbohydrate ratios from day 1 observations from experiment 1.

+MatedMalesE1D2.xlsx
+An excel document containing the amount of male flies that were on any of the 4 different protein:carbohydrate ratios from day 2 observations from experiment 1.

+MatedEggCountE2a.xlsx
+An excel document containing the egg counts for the 4 different protein:carbohydrate ratios taken from experiment 2a from the mated females plates.

+VirginEggCountE2a.xlsx
+An excel document containing the egg counts for the 4 different protein:carbohydrate ratios taken from experiment 2a from the virgin females plates.

 ## Descriptions of analysis files